Healthy Recipes using Blue Point Oysters

 - Preheat the oven to 375°F (190°C).

-- In a skillet, heat olive oil and sauté garlic and spinach until wilted.
-Remove from heat and mix in feta and yogurt.
+- In a skillet, heat olive oil and sauté garlic until fragrant, then add spinach and cook until wilted.

 - 12 Blue Point Oysters